carbon-design-system/carbon-components-vue/src/components/cv-pagination/cv-pagination-notes.md

   - By default the first page size is selected.
 This can be augmented by passing an object instead of a number e.g.
     [10, { value: 20, selected: true }, 30, 40, 50]

-Methods
-value: returns object indicating the start and length of the page - { start, length }

 ## Events

 Change - Contains value - { start, length }